To register for Challenger Division, the players parent or guardian will need to complete the online registration.

 Please note: CMBA registrars are not responsible for filling out or filing any paper work associated with income assistance

-Blastball thru Super-T is March 15th and subject to a $20 Late Fee.
+Blastball thru Super-T is subject to a $20 Late Fee.

 By waiting to register, you are also taking a chance that your child could be placed on a waiting list for their division.

-No refunds will be issued once team rosters are created.
+No refunds will be issued once team rosters are created (they may not necssarily be published yet).

 Please reach out to the Registrars should you have questions.